Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - who can I transfer money to?
 - recipient list

-## intent:help
-- help
-- what can you do?
-- what can I ask you?
-- what do you do?
-- what can you help me with?
-- help me
-- help, what do you do
-- how do I use this

 ## intent:human_handoff
 - I want a human
 - can I speak to an agent